dokumentacion/planaria/use.md

 Remember, Planaria is essentially a development framework that lets you build any kind of state machine from Bitcoin.

-This means you can recreate any existing real-world application, but instead of using the traditional cloud model, use Bitcoin.
+This means you can recreate any existing real-world application, but instead of using the traditional cloud model, now you use Bitcoin.

 ## Long-tail Applications